2 FAM 800

 (3) Determine the cost effectiveness of aircraft programs; and

-(4) Conduct cost comparisons that OMB Circular A-76 requires to justify in-house operation of U.S. Government aircraft versus procurement of commercially available aircraft services.
+(4) Conduct cost comparisons under OMB Circular A-76 to justify in-house operation of U.S. Government aircraft versus procurement of commercially available aircraft services.

 2 FAM 816.1-3(C) Cost Recovery

-When Department aircraft are used to support other agencies, the Department may be required to recover the costs in accordance with 41 CFR 102-33.205 and 31 U.S.C.
-1535.
-When cost recovery is required, INL/A, the Aviation Working Capital Fund, and those organizations receiving/funding its support must:
+When Department aircraft are used to support other agencies, the Department may be required to recover the costs in accordance with applicable law and regulations, such as 41 CFR 102-33.205, Section 13 of the State Department Basic Authorities Act (22 U.S.C.
+2684), 31 U.S.C.
+1535, and Section 607 of the Foreign Assistance Act.
+When cost recovery is required, INL/A, the Aviation Working Capital Fund, MED/DO/OM, A/LM/OPS, other bureaus/offices providing or contracting aviation services, and those organizations receiving/funding that support must: